George Hamilton, Comte d'Hamilton: Second exile

-On 28 September 1667 in an increasingly anti-Catholic political climate, the King felt obliged to dismiss from his Life Guards the Catholics who refused to take the Oath of Supremacy, and among them, Hamilton.
+On 28 September 1667, in an increasingly anti-Catholic political climate, the King felt obliged to dismiss from his Life Guards the Catholics who refused to take the Oath of Supremacy, and among them, Hamilton.
 The king arranged with Louis XIV that Hamilton would be made the captain-lieutenant of a company of gens d'armes under Louis's direct command as captain.
 On 1 February 1668 Hamilton left England for France passing by Dover and Ostend.
 He seems to have been knighted by the King before his departure as he is called Sir for the first time on his passport dated 14 January 1668.
 Hamilton's gens d'armes were part of Louis's body guard.

 His wife followed him to France and converted to the Catholic religion.
 She stayed in Paris.
-The War of Devolution 1667/1668 was about to end; France was in peace talks with Spain that would lead to the Treaty of Aix-la-Chapelle on in May 1668.
+Hamilton with his gens d'armes probably took part in the first conquest of the Franche-Comté during the War of Devolution 1667/1668.
+The campaign ended on 19 February 1686 with the capitulation of Gray in presence of Louis XIV.
+Soon France was in peace talks with Spain that would lead to the Treaty of Aix-la-Chapelle in May 1668.
 In 1668 Hamilton acquired French nationality.

-In 1671 Hamilton raised a regiment in Ireland.
-Some of the officers engaged in this régiment d'Hamilton would earn fame: Patrick Sarsfield, Justin McCarty, George's younger brothers Anthony and Richard, his cousin Gustavus Hamilton, and Thomas Dongan, who was appointed lieutenant-colonel.
+In 1671 Hamilton raised an infantry regiment of 1,500 men in Ireland.
+Some of the officers who served in this régiment d'Hamilton would earn fame: Patrick Sarsfield, Justin McCarty, George's younger brothers Anthony and Richard, his cousin Gustavus Hamilton, and Thomas Dongan, who was appointed lieutenant-colonel.

 In April 1672 France and England declared war on the Dutch Republic; the former starting the Franco-Dutch War (1672–1678), the latter the Third Anglo-Dutch War.
 Hamilton would pass the rest of his life fighting for France in that war, eventually being killed in action.
 The first three years he served under Henri, Viscount of Turenne.
 In the first year of the war, which the Dutch call the rampjaar (disaster-year), Hamilton's regiment was first employed to garrison Liège but joined Louis's main army after the crossing of the Rhine in June.
-The regiment participated in the siege of Utrecht, which fell on the 20th.
+The regiment took part in the siege of Utrecht, which fell on the 20th.
 After the Dutch had flooded the land to the north, most of the French troops retreated, but Hamilton's regiment stayed behind with the small army of occupation under Marshal Luxembourg, being stationed at Zutphen in Gelderland to the east of Utrecht.
 In the summer 1673 he joined Turenne's army.